Matchmaking API

 .

-These data are directly available in NetworkRunner
+This data is directly available in NetworkRunner

 through the SessionInfo